 - Blow their nose, sneeze or cough

 - Eat or handle food

 - Cover their mouth and nose with a tissue or their sleeve (not your hands) when they cough or sneeze and throw the tissue away straight away

 - Supervise young children to ensure they wash their hands more often than usual

 - Clean and disinfect regularly touched objects and surfaces more often than usual using your standard cleaning products

-- If teacher, young people or children become unwell at shcool with a new, continuous cough or a high temperature they should be sent home.
+- If teachers, young people or children become unwell at school with a new, continuous cough or a high temperature they should be sent home.

-Here are some tips to help you support your child’s wellbeing and learning during the coronavirus lockdown.
+Here are some tips to help you support your child’s wellbeing and learning if you are self-isolating.

 Look after yourself - as a parent it is important to take care of your own wellbeing and mental health first.
 Children can pick on your mood so if you are feeling stressed your child may be too.

 Enjoy time this time with your child - don’t feel that you must recreate a classroom at home.
 Playing and having fun with your child is important too - bake, build, play a board game, do arts and crafts, watch a film or read a book together.